 - Stroll through the ruins of Urquhart Castle—an iconic structure rich with over 1,000 years of dramatic history.

-- Visit the Palace of Holyroodhouse—Queen Elizabeth's official residence in Scotland.
+- Visit the Palace of Holyroodhouse—the official residence in Scotland of the late Queen Elizabeth II.
 Founded as a monastery in 1128, this property was once the home of Mary, Queen of Scots, from 1561 to 1567.